gogama/ruminations/android/devices/cedric/cedric-lineage-20210925-imei-00.md

 1. Plug in USB.
 2. Copy ROM ZIP archive  from laptop to device storage.
+3. Unplug USB.
-3. Install via TWRP **Install** menu.
+4. Install via TWRP **Install** menu.
-4. Reboot when done.
+5. Reboot when done.

-**Differences from [cedric-lineage-20210923.md](cedric-lineage-20210923.md)**: Used TWRP install instead of Lineage recovery install (in both cases did install by copying archive to device storage first); and used a slightly newer nightly build of LineageOS.
+**Differences from [cedric-lineage-20210923.md](cedric-lineage-20210923.md)**: Used TWRP install instead of Lineage recovery install (in both cases did install by copying archive to device storage first); used a slightly newer nightly build of LineageOS; superstitious plugging and unplugging of the USB cable.

 ### 5. Profit.